Lifetime Value Report Walkthrough

 Cohort sales

 This metric shows you how the total sales volume for each cohort increases over time, allowing you to compare net sales across cohorts and see how much each cohort is contributing to total sales.
+Total discreet sales per cohort during week/month/year.

 Accumulated orders per customer